Table of Contents

-Returning to civilian life after military service is a laborious process.
+They are returning to civilian life after military Service is a laborious process.
 It’s twice as hard if you saw combat.
 Every day, hundreds of military vets make this leap.
 Often they feel alone.
 Fortunately, with the military, organizations, and kind souls, this process becomes a bit easier.

 That was the scene down in Camp Pendleton in July.
 84 Marines and Sailors attended the Veterans Transition Support “No Cost Transition Program” at the Wounded Warrior Battalion.
-Among the activities was a 10 hour OSHA Safety Course.
+Among the activities was a 10-hour OSHA Safety Course.
 Russell Levy, head of the Veterans Transition Support program, set it up for the vets.
-Secondly, the program continues, including another OSHA Safety course in August, October, and November.
+The program continues, including another OSHA Safety course in August, October, and November.
 Furthermore, there are also other educational programs.
 For example, these include a LEAN Continuous Improvement Cert, Warehouse Safety Plans, OSHA Record Keeping, VA Home Loan Benefits, and more.

 “It was a great honor to help my comrades in arms,” Ehline said after the event.
 “They are not alone.
 We will fight with them.”

-For more information about Ehline Law, please contact our office.
+For more information about Ehline Law, please get in touch with our office.
 Furthermore, we are veteran-owned and specialize in aiding vets of all ages.
-Feel free to call us toll-free at 888-400-9721.
+Feel free to call us toll-free at 833-LETS-SUE.